certeu/morio/docs/jargon/monorepo.md

 ---

-A monorepo is a repository that combines source code for different project, pacakges, or services into a single source code repository.
-This faciliates sharing code, functionality, and dependencies.
+A monorepo is a repository that combines source code for different project, packages, or services into a single source code repository.
+This facilitates sharing code, functionality, and dependencies.

 The Morio monorepo, or __monorepo__ for short, is the repository hosting the Morio source code.